CoinCheung/BiSeNet/README.md

 2. The fps is tested in different way from the paper.
 For more information, please see [here](./tensorrt).

-3. For cocostuff dataset: The authors of the paper `bisenetv2` used the "old split" of 9k train set and 1k val set, while I used the "new split" of 118k train set and 5k val set.
-Thus the above results on cocostuff does not match the paper.
-The authors of bisenetv1 did not report their results on cocostuff, so here I simply provide a "make it work" result.
-Following the tradition of object detection, I used "1x"(90k) and "2x"(180k) schedule to train bisenetv1(1x) and bisenetv2(2x) respectively.
-Maybe you can have a better result by picking up hyper-parameters more carefully.
+3. The authors of bisenetv2 used cocostuff-10k, while I used cocostuff-123k(do not know how to say, just same 118k train and 5k val images as object detection).
+Thus the results maybe different from paper.

 4. The model has a big variance, which means that the results of training for many times would vary within a relatively big margin.
 For example, if you train bisenetv2 for many times, you will observe that the result of **ss** evaluation of bisenetv2 varies between 73.1-75.1.